White Rock River

 The White Rock River is a river in the South Canterbury area of New Zealand.
-It rises south of the 1525 m Mount Nimrod / Kaumira in the Hunter Hills and flows northeast then north to joint the Pareora River.
+It rises south of the 1525 m Mount Nimrod / Kaumira in the Hunter Hills and flows northeast then north to join the Pareora River.

-The white rocks are a cliff face with many layers of rock which are millions of years old, often used for study from scientists or school students.
+The white rocks are a cliff face with many layers of rock which are millions of years old, often used for study by scientists and school students.